 The development and manufacture of fine chemicals involve a number of different technologies, because of the challenging nature of their production.
 Azo chemistry, Alkylation, Grignard chemistry, Formylation, Heterocyclic synthesis, Halogenation, Suzuki coupling, Phosphorous chemistry and Hydrogenation are but a few of the competencies required for a full-service manufacturer to support applications in multiple industries.

-JAYHAWK has a wealth of experience in the development and production of fine chemicals, offering a portfolio of made-to-order fine chemical building blocks, used as raw materials in a variety of applications.
+CABB Group GmbH has a wealth of experience in the development and production of fine chemicals, offering a portfolio of made-to-order products, used as raw materials in a variety of applications.

-JAYHAWK also provides fine chemical custom manufacturing services, and its team is readily available to help the consumers assess their make-or-buy options.
+CABB also provides fine chemical custom manufacturing services, and its team is readily available to help clients assess their make-or-buy options.

-For more information about the array of fine chemicals, customers can contact JAYHAWK.
+For more information about the array of fine chemicals, customers can contact CABB.

-During the manufacture of custom chemicals, JAYHAWK specializes in a range of chemistries, which provide customers with a high-quality and cost-efficient product.
-The following sections some of the key chemistries used by JAYHAWK.
+In the manufacture of custom chemicals, CABB specializes in a range of chemistries, which provide customers with a high-quality and cost-efficient product.
+The following sections some of the key chemistries used by CABB.